A month has gone by since the last earnings report for Kroger (KR). Shares have lost about 0.8% in that time frame, underperforming the S&P 500.

 How Have Estimates Been Moving Since Then?

-At this time, Kroger has a great Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+Currently, Kroger has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.